ssihvola/ssihvola.github.io/README.md

 # To do / current projects

-- Ieskadulla cassette dubbing
-- Samples from Hankalat tuhatvuotiset reitit
 - Portfolio
+	- Add additional info about the projects into README's
+	-

 # Note to self